Ankermgmt/ankermake-m5-protocol/documentation/mqtt-overview.md

 >
 > When Participant A starts to type in the compose field, their client would publish an update to this topic that sets the value to "true".
 Each participant would have a corresponding topic that represents that they are typing and the other participant's clients would be subscribed to these topics.
 When the value of these topics changes to "true", each participant's client would present an animation to communicate this to the user.

-The Broker is responsible for establishing client-initiated connections and forwarding messages sent by the originating client to other subscribed clients.
+The Broker is responsible for forwarding messages sent by the originating client to other subscribed clients.
+Messages are sent over a transport connection between the Client and the Broker.
+This connection can be unencrypted or use TLS encryption, and will always be initiated from the Client side.

 The Clients have the ability to subscribe to Topics in the Broker's directory to pull down any published updates from that point forward.
 They also have the ability to publish updates to any Topic the Broker gives them access to.